 The Healing Arts Team is honored to create a peaceful and safe atmosphere for physical and emotional healing, and deep relaxation.
 Our licensed massage therapists bring a focused, compassionate awareness to their work.
 We offer various bodywork modalities and may combine techniques to assist you in your goals.

 Reservations can be made any time up to four weeks in advance of your visit by calling our office at 503.854.3320.
-Massage/bodywork sessions are 90 minutes long and are $110.
+Massage/bodywork sessions are 90 minutes long and are $120.
 A credit card is required to reserve an appointment.
-For sessions cancelled less than 24 hours in advance the massage fee is forfeited.
+For sessions canceled less than 24 hours in advance the massage fee is forfeited.
+Please let us know if you would like us to make special accommodations, such as wheelchair access, when making your reservation.

 Modalities include the following:

-Classic Swedish massage uses kneading and flowing strokes to increase circulation, detoxify body tissues, relax muscles, relieve pain, and bring peace and pleasure to your mind.
+Relaxation Massage uses kneading and flowing strokes to increase circulation, detoxify body tissues, relax muscles, relieve pain, and bring peace of mind and a felt sense of well-being.

-Chi Nei Tsang is abdominal massage for improved health, helping with the systems of digestion, reproduction, circulation and respiration.
+Chi Nei Tsang (CNT) is a form of abdominal massage for improved health that helps with the systems of digestion, reproduction, circulation, and respiration.
 An average session is one hour of CNT mixed with half an hour of other work.

 We often have visiting therapists who may bring additional modalities.
 The reservations desk will be happy to share these with you when you call.